 How do I find copyright-free or Creative Commons images or music?

-Creative Commons has its own search tool where you can search over 500 million images that are available for reuse.
+Openverse has a search tool where you can search over 700 million creative works that are available for reuse.
 (Remember, you still need to check the licensing requirements to see if the images require attribution).
-There are also several free image sites that contain freely-usable images, such as Unsplash.com.
+There are also several free image sites that contain freely-usable images, such as Pexels.com.